leanspace/terraform-provider-leanspace/README.md

 - metrics: it has as many `leanspace_metrics` resources as available types (6)
 - streams: it has one `leanspace_streams` resource, with all available element types (3), all possible field types (5), a computed field and a mapping.
 - widgets: it has as many `leanspace_widgets` resources as available types (5)
+- dashboards: it has as one `leanspace_dashboards` resource with three widgets and linked to a node

 Finally there is the `imports` folder containing sample resources for each resource to test the import.